paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 #### Animation Listeners
 Unity has an animation system that includes a state machine and associated animation timelines, packaged with the project as an Animator Controller and Animation assets.

-Given a reference to an Animator the code can trigger state changes directly or by modifications to boolean, float or integer parameters.
+By Referencing an Animator, the code can trigger state changes.

 <img src="AnimationTriggers.png" width="50%">

 ### Unity Event Listeners
-The Unity event system more tightly couples components than custom assets.
-Listeners must have a reference to the element containing it to be able to signal their interest.
-With custom assets, the event is owned by a third party that also happens to include the data that triggered it.
+The Unity event system is more tightly coupled.
+Listeners must reference  the element containing an event.
+With custom assets, the event is a third party that also includes the data that triggered it.

-In the following example, we have a UnityEventListener MonoBehaviour that has a reference to a Trigger custom access.
+In the following example, we have a UnityEventListener MonoBehaviour that references a Trigger custom access.
 When the trigger fires it plays the audio source.

 <img src="UnityEvent.png" width="50%">

 ## Custom Asset Persistence

-If a custom asset is marked persistent in the Inspector, then it writes itself out to the PlayerPref database using a key combining the name and class.
+If a custom asset is persistent in the Inspector, then it writes itself out to the PlayerPref database using a key combining the name and class.

-Persistence occurs when the asset's `OnDisable` method is called - typically when the operating system has decided to throw the game out of memory.
+Persistence occurs `OnDisable` - when the operating system has thrown the game out of memory.

 For primitive assets, any updates happen without further coding.